 When looking for street sneakers to wear with everyday clothing (denim, shorts, casual dresses, etc.) a low-contrast color may get you the most mileage.
 Especially if you're not confident embracing the trendy sneaker trend, choosing a shoe that isn't high contrast with your skin or your standard wardrobe is a good bet.

-If you plan on wearing these shoes with a lot of jeans and dark pants, consider a pair in black, gray, or a deeper color.
-If you think you'll be wearing them more with shorts, dresses, and pants that expose your ankle you may want to choose a color closer to your skintone or less of a contrast (tan, camel, gold or rose gold, white, ivory, pale pink, gray, etc.).
+If you plan on wearing these shoes with a lot of jeans and dark pants, consider a pair in black, gray, or a deeper color. ย If you think you'll be wearing them more with shorts, dresses, and pants that expose your ankle you may want to choose a color closer to your skintone or less of a contrast (tan, camel, pink, ivory, brown, pale pink, gray, etc.).ย

 Profile